s0h8/Bernoulli-s-apparatus/pedagogy/README.md

 <hr>

 <a name="LO"></a>
-#### 1. Focus Area : Reinforce theoretical concepts, Instrumentation and practical skills, and Data Analysis.
+#### 1. Focus Area : Reinforce theoretical concepts, and Data Analysis.

 #### 2. Learning Objectives and Cognitive Level